In this post

 [RESEARCH] CBD-infused exosomes as a targeted COVID-19 therapy

 On April 17, InnoCan Pharma announced a sponsorship research agreement with Ramot Tel Aviv University to study CBD as a cell therapy treatment for COVID-19.
-In a first of its kind study, the Israeli team will inject CBD into exosomes–cells that transport proteins and genetic information to other cells–and use them to target organs damaged by coronavirus.
+In a first-of-its-kind study, the Israeli team will inject CBD into exosomes–cells that transport proteins and genetic information to other cells–and use them to target organs damaged by a coronavirus.
 Researchers hypothesized that CBD’s known anti-inflammatory powers will help repair damage in the body and particularly the infected lung cells.

 Researchers also believed therapy could target diseases of the Central Nervous System (CNS), which may provide treatments for epilepsy and Alzheimer’s Disease.
 The extensive research, funded by InnoCan, cost about $450,000 in the first stage alone.
 The terms of the agreement gave InnoCan exclusive rights to Ramon’s technology to develop the CBD-based cell therapy treatment.

 In October 2020, Innocan Pharma announced the publication of two scientific articles supporting its approach of using CBD-loaded exosomes for the treatment of COVID-19.
 The first paper outlines that mesenchymal stem cells (MSCs) and their exosomes have potential therapeutic functions in handling the coronavirus.
 Specifically, exosomes have the ability to help patients clear problematic alveolar fluid and promote tissue recovery of the skin, heart, and blood vessels by secreting protective material.